 VA_Exclusion_Job.startDate = Format: 2014-05-25.
 The process will exclude anomaly data in history in a range beginning at this date.
-Note: start and end date can be left blank.
-If blank, the process runs for 1 year ending on current date.
+Note: start and end dates can be left blank.
+If blank, the process runs for 1 year ending on the current date.

 VA_Exclusion_Job.endDate = Format: 2014-05-25.
 The process will exclude anomaly data in history in a range ending at this date.